angarsky/diveintopython/learn/modules/popular_modules/random.md

 # Output: `0.42323281409391506`
 ```

 Random sampling is a powerful technique that can be used to select subsets of data for analysis and modeling.
 In Python, the `random` module makes it easy to generate random samples from lists and other data sources.
-By using the `random.sample()` function, we can quickly generate random samples of a specified size.
+By using the `random.sample()` function, we can quickly generate random shuffle list of a specified size.

 ## Random `randint`